pi-hole/docs/docs/ftldns/configfile.md

 #### `DELAY_STARTUP=0` {#delay_startup data-toc-label='Delay resolver startup'}

-In certain configurations you may want FTL to wait a given amount of time before trying to start the DNS revolver.
-This is typically found when network interfaces appear only late during system startup and the interface startup prority are configured incorrectly.
+In certain configurations, you may want FTL to wait a given amount of time before trying to start the DNS revolver.
+This is typically found when network interfaces appear only late during system startup and the interface startup priorities are configured incorrectly.
 This setting takes any integer value between 0 and 300 seconds

 ---